Skip to main content

 Legal Rights

-Families often ask: “Do we have any rights when the wait is years long?”
-This page isn't legal advice — it's a roadmap of the options people commonly explore and where to find the detailed steps.
+Families often ask: "Do we have any rights when the wait is years long?"
+This page isn't legal advice — it\'s a roadmap of the options people commonly explore and where to find the detailed steps.

-Explore legal options File a complaint guide
+Explore legal options HRTO complaint process

 Quick Summary